Police investigating fatal stabbing of a man inside Queens nightclub

-ELMHURST, Queens (WABC) -- A man was fatally stabbed in a dispute inside an Elmhurst, Queens, nightclub.
+ELMHURST, Queens (WABC) -- A man was fatally stabbed in a dispute inside an Astoria, Queens, nightclub.

 The 55-year-old victim got into a dispute inside Agenda Restaurant on 31st Street just before 2:30 a.m.
 Monday.